mishmanners/mish-friendly-food/README.md

 ## Supported Languages

-Thanks to a bunch of contributions, these are the currently supported languages:
-- English
-- Spanish
-- Portuguese
-- Russian
-- Japansese
-- Danish
-- French
-- Hindi
-- Arabic
-- Tamil
-- German
-- Indonesian
+See the website for the list of supported languages.

-This list will be updated as more contributions are added.
+The webpage will be updated as other languages are added.
 Other languages that you might see [in the database](https://github.com/mishmanners/mish-friendly-food/blob/main/_data/database.json), have been added by GitHub Copilot, thus they are yet to be reviewed.
 If you'd like to contribute (especially via reviewing the current translations), please do so.

 ## Running the site